 Deep chemical peels

 These deep peels are rarely performed because of the long healing time required and the higher risk of hypopigmentation and hyperpigmentation to the skin.
-Deep peels remove skin cells from the epidermis and from the mid to lower layer of your dermis.
-Deep peels are recommended if you have deep lines and wrinkles, and extensive sun damage.
+Deep peels remove skin cells from the epidermis and from the mid to lower dermal layer.
+Deep peels are recommended if you have deep lines and wrinkles, deep scars, and extensive sun damage.
 Most patients prefer a series of light or medium strength peels, which have a cumulative effect over time, over such a strong chemical peel.

 A deep peel can only performed once.
 Deep chemical peels cannot be done on patients with darker skin tones, since this can damage the skin.
 There can often be a significant contrast in coloration, or demarcation, after a deep peel in the area peeled compared to the untreated skin.
 Deep chemical peels are not needed to treat moderate acne.
 Since deep chemical peels are painful, they require anesthesia or pain management both before and after the procedure.
 You will leave the office with your face bandaged after the procedure.

 The Best Chemical peel for all skin types

 Cosmelan peels are an amazing depigmentation peel which treats dark marks from acne, acne scars, melasma, and overall skin hyperpigmentation.
 Many patents are unhappy after the acne marks and dark discolorations which remain after their acne breakouts heal.
 Cosmelan peels can be used in patents of all skin types, no matter what the skin tone.
 In this two part chemical peel, which is performed in the office of Dr. Michele Green, the cosmelan peel is applied on the patient’s skin with strict instructions for at home removal and corresponding at-home skincare products.
 Strict sun avoidance with a high SPF is needed after this procedure.